brandoncc/docker-compose-wordpress-generator/README.md

 ruby generate.rb applications/the-app/generator-settings.yaml
 ```

+This will generate the configurations in `applications/the-app/`.

+Instructions for using the configurations are located at `applications/the-app/instructions.txt`.
+It is very important that you review them, as there are specific installation steps.

 ## Contributions

 If you would like to contribute, please open a PR and provide a description of